-26th January is declared as the gazatted holiday all over the country by the Government of India.
+26th January is declared as the gazetted holiday all over the country by the Government of India.
 It is celebrated throughout the country with great enthusiasm.
 Although mini celebrations are followed in the state capitals, the Official celebration takes place in the National Capital of India, i.e., New Delhi.
-The President and Prime Minister of India, among other high rank officials, make their presence at Rajpath to celebrate the occasion.
+The President and Prime Minister of India, among other high-rank officials, make their presence at Rajpath to celebrate the occasion.
 Since 1950, India has been inviting guests of high dignitaries of another country as the State Guest of Honour for the Republic day celebrations.

 A huge grand parade and salute event is held by the military team at the Rajpath in front of the India gate.
 The parade showcases India’s Defence capabilities, its cultural and social heritage.
 It starts from the Raisina Hills in the neighborhood of the majestic Rashtrapati Bhawan and passing through Rajpath, it ends at India Gate.

-Prior to the commencement of the parade, the Prime Minister of India lays a floral wreath at the Amar Jawan Jyoti, a memorial at India Gate, to commemorate the sacrifices of the martyrs for the defense of the sovereignty of their country and a two- minute silence is observed in the memory of those martyrs.
+Prior to the commencement of the parade, the Prime Minister of India lays a floral wreath at the Amar Jawan Jyoti, a memorial at India Gate, to commemorate the sacrifices of the martyrs for the defense of the sovereignty of their country, and a two- minute silence is observed in the memory of those martyrs.
 Thereafter, he reaches the main dias at the Rajpath to join other dignitaries.

 Subsequently, the President, along with the Chief Guest, arrives and unfolds the National flag as soon as the National Anthem is played.
-National Awards such as Maha Veer Chakra, Param Veer Chakra, Veer Chakra, etc. and bravery medals are distributed by the President to the martyrs and heroes for their exceptional courage and bravery in the field and to the civilians for their distinguished acts of valour in difficult situations.
+National Awards such as Maha Veer Chakra, Param Veer Chakra, Veer Chakra, etc., and bravery medals are distributed by the President to the martyrs and heroes for their exceptional courage and bravery in the field and to the civilians for their distinguished acts of valor in difficult situations.